 - Disregard for personal appearance

-Ultimately, narcotic addictions can destroy a person’s health and quality of life unless he or she seeks out needed treatment help.
+Ultimately, narcotic addiction can destroy a person’s health and quality of life unless he or she seeks out professional support and treatment.

 the Take-Away